Digital Marketing for Big Beer Brands

 As always, Oktoberfest is a competitive season for distilleries, as beer is at the forefront of producer and consumer minds.
 In 2010, Bud Light dominated the radio advertising charts, followed by Coors Light and Samuel Adams.

 It remains to be seen just which company is able to command the most attention this year, especially now that the major beer brands are more aware of the benefits of digital marketing over traditional television, radio, and newspapers.

 As many business owners know, it is imperative for success to plan and organize a marketing strategy.
 Otherwise, one could throw money away, buying advertising space whenever and wherever possible.
 Planning is the key to profitability.

 Furthermore, as the big beer brands understand, these days, digital marketing is the way to go.
 The costs prove efficient, as a website, for example, requires no physical upkeep, as did the billboards of old.
-There are no actors or actresses to pay, as is true with expensive television commercials.
+There are no actors or actresses to pay for, as is true with expensive television commercials.
 Last, the ability to reach any consumer in the world, who has computer access, makes the potential upside of digital marketing beyond comparison.
-However, combining traditional advertising with digital marketing garners better advertising results and these big beer brands know it and do it and so do we!
+However, combining traditional advertising with digital marketing garners better advertising results, and these big beer brands know it and do it and so do we!